St. Joseph River (Lake Michigan): Description of the watershed

 The Saint Joseph River watershed drains 4685 sqmi from 15 counties: Berrien, Branch, Calhoun, Cass, Hillsdale, Kalamazoo, Saint Joseph and Van Buren in Michigan and DeKalb, Elkhart, Kosciusko, LaGrange, Noble, Saint Joseph and Steuben in Indiana.
 The watershed includes 3,742 river miles (6,022 km) and flows through and near the Kalamazoo-Portage, Elkhart-Goshen, Mishawaka-South Bend, and Saint Joseph/Benton Harbor metropolitan areas.
 The St. Joseph River main stem is 206 mi long, rising in southern Michigan in Hillsdale County flowing from Baw Beese Lake, within 5 mi of the headwaters of the other Saint Joseph River of the eastward-flowing Maumee River watershed.
 Baw Beese Lake was historically named for the Potawatomi Chief Baw Beese.

 The river follows a zigzag route generally westward across southern Michigan, dipping into northern Indiana.
 From its headwaters, it flows initially northwest past Hillsdale into southeastern Calhoun County, then turns abruptly southwest to flow past Tekonsha, Union City, Sherwood, and Mendon.
 At Three Rivers it is joined from the north by the Rocky and Portage rivers, and by the Prairie River from the east, after making an abrupt turn south.
 At Constantine it receives the Fawn River from the east.
 Next, after returning to a southwest course, it receives the Pigeon River from the east, near the Michigan–Indiana state line.
-In northern Indiana, the river flows west-southwest through Elkhart, Mishawaka, and South Bend, where it turns abruptly to north to re-enter southwestern Michigan in southeastern Berrien County.
+In northern Indiana, the river flows west-southwest through Elkhart, Mishawaka, and South Bend, where it turns abruptly north to re-enter southwestern Michigan in southeastern Berrien County.
 In southwestern Michigan, it follows a wide meandering route generally northwest through Niles and past Berrien Springs.
 Just North of Niles it receives the Dowagiac River.
 It divides St. Joseph and Benton Harbor, receiving the Paw Paw River from the north approximately 1 mi from its mouth in St. Joseph on Lake Michigan.

 There are 190 dams in the Saint Joseph River watershed, and 17 on the river mainstem.
 Most of these dams block fish passage, although fish ladders constructed on the lower dams allow salmonine passage as far as the Twin Branch Dam in Mishawaka, Indiana.
 But, the fish ladders are not adequate for many native species, such as sturgeon, and the dams tend to be built on the higher gradient portions of the river, which are the most critical river habitats for fish spawning.